Amos47/2400/Chapter 3.md

 This chapter is about more than building new systems.
 It is also about NOT building systems when a new system is required, rather acquiring it through other channels.
 And it's about how organisations decide whether to buy, build, rent or commission the building of a brand-new system.
 ## What sparks the need for a new system in a typical organisation?

 The on-line [Merriam-Webster Dictionary](http://www.merriam-webster.com/dictionary/process) defines _process_ simply as "a series of actions that produce something or that lead to a particular result."
 Clean.
 Simple.
 But we also know that something must spur the process into action.
-You get cold, you do something.
-The something produces change as output.
+The _something_ is the activity inherrent in the process and that activity produces change.
+We see the change as output.

 Recall our discussion of a simple process in Chapter 1. _Input_ **-->** _Process_ **-->** _Output_.
 Simple and clean.
 When you stop to think about it, everything that happens in any organisation (and in your life) is part of a process.
 Something spurs action (it's cold in the room - this is input) so you either turn up the thermostat, or put on a sweater or close an open window (this is the process part) and some output is produced (something is changed - more warmth or less cold but in the end, you feel more comfortable).